Mimieam/localReps/README.md

  - localstorage added - update only on request.
  - input
     * margin
-    * add selectect from dropdown
+    * add selected from dropdown